MathieuMorel62/holbertonschool-interview/README.md

 5. [**Sandpiles**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/sandpiles): This project involves a function for summing two sandpiles, focusing on stability conditions.
 It's a practical exercise in algorithm optimization and memory management.

+6. [**Linked List Palindrome**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/linked_list_palindrome): This challenge involves creating a C function to determine if a singly linked list is a palindrome, testing skills in data structures and algorithm efficiency.

 ------------------

 ## Contact